Remembering Jerry Duerksen: Property manager, philanthropist dies at 72

 “It was Duerksen and OSU saying we have to have a way to hold people accountable,” Sassaman said.
 “They’re the ones who helped change the culture.”

-And Duerksen had the clout to make it happen because his company, Duerksen & Associates controlled approximately half of the rentals in the city – with a few more sprinkled in Philomath and Albany.
+Duerksen had the clout to make it happen because his company, Duerksen & Associates, controls a big chunk of the rentals in the city — with a few more sprinkled in Philomath and Albany.

-The business made he and his family rich.
-Which made him and his family want to give the money away, particularly to causes affiliated with youth.
-The Duerksens were long-time contributors to the Old Mill Center for Children and Families and they gave $500,000 to the campaign for a new teen center at the Boys & Girls Club of Corvallis.
+The business made him and his family rich.
+Which made the family want to give the money away, particularly to causes affiliated with youth.
+The Duerksens are longtime contributors to the Old Mill Center for Children and Families and they gave $500,000 to the campaign for a new teen center at the Boys & Girls Club of Corvallis.

-“He really liked to see everybody succeed,” Dawn said.
-“Graduating and finding jobs and going to college.
-It made him happy.

 “That’s where we got it from and that’s who we should be giving it back to,” Steve said.

-Dawn said that famed investor Warren Buffett was one of his personal heroes because “he tried to get more rich people to give.”
+Dawn said that famed investor Warren Buffett was one of Jerry's personal heroes because “he tried to get more rich people to give.”

 Jerry lived a full and interesting life before he got into real estate in the late 1970s.

-He was a graduate of Valsetz High in the lumber company town in the Coast Range that no longer exists.
-A 4-year Navy veteran who was in Vietnam for the 1968 Tet Offensive.
+He was a graduate of Valsetz High in the Coast Range lumber town, which no longer exists and was a four-year Navy veteran who was in Vietnam for the 1968 Tet Offensive.
 A licensed pilot, he once recalled in an interview a flight in a Piper Cub in 1967, when an hour in the air cost $3 for the instructor and $2 for the plane.
 He worked as a commercial fisherman in Newport and Coos Bay.
 And he came within 12 hours of completing work on a degree in fish and wildlife from OSU.

 Late in his life Jerry told Steve “I’ve done everything in my life that I ever wanted to do.
 I don’t have a single regret.”